 - Can I be charged different prices at different times of day?

 No, an energy supplier cannot charge you based upon when you use your energy unless you specifically choose such a tariff (known as time-of-use tariffs).
 Time-of-use tariffs could mean lower bills if you use energy outside peak times.
 They will also help energy suppliers to better manage periods of peak demand.
 Time-of-use tariffs are not compulsory and if they suit your lifestyle, could save you money.
-There are already some time-of-use tariff such as Economy 7 and Economy 10, or even free energy at certain times of day, but smart meters mean that time-of-use tariffs can be more flexible.
+There are already some time-of-use tariffs such as Economy 7 and Economy 10, or even tariffs which provide free energy at certain times of day, but smart meters mean that time-of-use tariffs can be more flexible.

 - Could a time-of-use tariff really save me money?

 If you have a smart meter, you can choose a smart time-of-use tariff, which offers a different price for energy at different times of the day.

 These tariffs have been designed to help you save money on your bills, as you will be financially rewarded for using energy when demand is low or excess energy is available.
 For example, if you use your washing machine when there is a lot of renewable energy being produced (on windy or sunny days), your energy could be cheaper.
 Or, charge your phone at night when less energy is being used by others.

 Time-of-use tariffs already exist and are popular with electric vehicle owners who can save money by charging their cars at off-peak times.

 When you accept a smart meter, you’ll have a choice to send your meter readings to your supplier about your usage every 30 minutes.
 These half-hourly readings will help energy suppliers understand how much energy is being used around the country, and when.
 With this information, energy suppliers will be able to buy more accurate amounts of energy to supply their customers.